 QC Library is pleased to announce How Can We Do Better?
 Creating a More Just and Inclusive Future, a series of online programs to be held this fall which focus on issues of racial and social justice and their connections to higher education.

-Developed and co-sponsored with our colleagues at Queens Public Library, the Center for Ethnic, Racial, and Religious Understanding, the Queens College SEEK Program, and the Black Latinx Faculty Staff Association, these three events will be broadcast live on Queens Memory's Facebook page: https://www.facebook.com/queensmemory/ The events are free and open to all, and no advance registration is required.
+The events will be broadcast live on Queens Memory's Facebook page: https://www.facebook.com/queensmemory/ They are free and open to all, and no advance registration is required.

 Schedule of Programs: